-The approval in July 2016 of the NIS Directive was the most significant cybersecurity milestone in recent years.
+The approval in July 2016 of the NIS Directive was the most significant cybersecurity milestone in recent years, now replaced and updated by the NIS 2 Directive passed in December 2022.
 It marks the first instance of EU-wide rules on cybersecurity.
 Spain was late in implementing the NIS Directive, but in September 2018 a law was finally passed.
-In particular, the NIS Directive was transposed into Spanish law through Royal Decree-Law 12/2018 of 7 September, on the security of networks and information systems; since Royal Decree-Law 12/2018 provides general and unspecific rules, Royal-Decree 43/2021 was approved to develop specific aspects of Royal Decree-Law 12/2018.
+In particular, the NIS Directive was transposed into Spanish law through Royal Decree-Law 12/2018 of 7 September, on the security of networks and information systems; since Royal Decree-Law 12/2018 provides general and unspecific rules, Royal Decree 43/2021 was approved to develop specific aspects of Royal Decree-Law 12/2018.

 Royal Decree-Law 12/2018 and Royal-Decree 43/2021 are consistent with the NIS Directive and, in general, do not introduce particularities.
-Royal Decree-Law 12/2018 and Royal-Decree 43/2021 only apply to operators of essential services6 located in Spain and digital service providers registered in Spain (provided that Spain constitutes its main establishment in the EU).
+Royal Decree-Law 12/2018 and Royal-Decree 43/2021 only apply to operators of essential services located in Spain and digital service providers registered in Spain (provided that Spain constitutes its main establishment in the EU).
 As to notifying security breaches, Royal-Decree 43/2021 has introduced a National Platform for Notifying and Tracking Cyber Incidents and a specific Annex on how cyber incidents are to be reported and handled.
+Note that depending on the sector in which companies operate, companies are subject to different competent authorities under Royal Decree-Law 12/2018 and Royal-Decree 43/2021.